 Voice Assisted Shopping has arrived, with some big e-tailers already jumping in.
 Here’s what you need to know now about its potential, and how to prepare.

 Most voice assisted shopping happens through smart speakers, which are the fastest growing consumer technology since the smartphone, and they’re revolutionizing the way we interact with technology.
-Amazon boasted that customers’ use of Alexa for shopping more than tripled during the 2018 holiday season as compared to 2017.

 There are today just four companies who’ve jumped into the Voice Assistant market, with Google leading the way.
 Right now only Google and Amazon enable shopping for retail goods (as opposed to in-app purchases).
 You can access the various Apple stores through Siri, but not other stores.